ionic-team/stencil-site/src/docs/introduction/browser-support.md

 # Browser Support

-Stencil builds Web Components that run natively or near-natively in all widely used browsers.
+Stencil builds Web Components that run natively or near-natively in all widely used desktop and mobile browsers.

 Web Components are a set of standardized browser APIs centered around the Custom Elements v1 spec, a cross-browser way to define and create essentially new HTML tags, and is the successor to the now-defunct v0 spec.